 - Phase 2 and 3 graphemes to be displayed as introduced. - Book corner: range of topic and core books to encourage reading for pleasure, selection of decodable texts, high frequency words on display, range of book corner challenges, for example, vote for the days story time book, hunt for the phoneme of the day, tick off how many high frequency words you find in a book etc. - Decodable instructions and signs, flow charts that match the phase children are working on.
 For example, instructions on how to use the creative area independently, recipes to read in the role play house, yes/no questions for children to respond to.
-Etc. - Range of Phase 2/3 taught games for children to play independently. - Writing opportunities for a purpose (In addition to table top activities), for example, recording a plant diary, posting a letter etc. - Writing opportunities through role-play. - Established area where children can select a range of quality writing tools and clip boards from. - Regularly introduce exciting writing prompts to the writing area (these can then be rotated across classrooms) For example, birthday card caddy, super hero writing etc. - Challenge area/activity where knowledge of the phoneme of the day can be applied. - Challenge displays where children can read words of known GPC's during transition times or to fill time.
+Etc. - Range of Phase 2/3 taught games for children to play independently. - Decodable reading opportunities for a purpose, for example, reading instructions and label. - Reading and Writing opportunities through role-play that link to phonics sequence of teaching. - Established area where children can select a range of quality writing tools and clip boards from. - Daily engaging writing activities linked to the phonics sequence of teaching. - Challenge area/activity where knowledge of the phoneme of the day can be applied. - Challenge displays where children can read words of known GPC's during transition times or to fill time.